x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 2. Go to Programs and Features and verify a previous version of the Microsoft Office 365 Hybrid Configuration Wizard is not already installed.
 If it is, uninstall it.
-3. .NET Framework version 4.6.2 (or later, as supported by the Exchange version you are installing on) is required on the machine where the HCW is being run.
+3. .NET Framework version 4.6.2 (or later, as supported by the Exchange version you are installing on) is required on the computer where the HCW is being run.
 If this version is not already installed, HCW will prompt you to install/upgrade.

 ### Installation steps